Differentiate between the primary models of eBusiness.

 How does what you know about the B2B and B2C eBusiness models apply to the kinds of innovations and enhancements you have seen in eBusiness?

-Customers take advantage of the availability of online product information by doing research online prior to the actual purchase of
+Customers take advantage of the availability of online product information by doing research online prior to the actual purchase of high-ticket items.

 Online banking with virtual banks is becoming a widely accepted reality.